 An annual performance fee was also payable by the Company, amounting to 20% of returns above a hurdle of 8% of the growth in NAV per annum per share and subject to a high water mark requirement.
 This hurdle was exceeded for the year ended 31 March 2019 resulting in a performance fee payable to 3i plc in respect of the year ended 31 March 2019 of £31.0 million (2018: £89.8 million).
-For a more detailed explanation of how advisory, management and performance fees are calculated and of the high water mark definition, please refer to Note 18 in the Financial statements on pages 122 and 123.
+For a more detailed explanation of how advisory, management and performance fees are calculated and of the high water mark definition, please refer to Note 18 to the accounts.

 Following the signing of a new Investment Management Agreement with 3i Investments plc, new management and performance fees are payable from 1 April 2019.
-These are explained in more detail in the Governance section on page 73.